Bam Adebayo NBA Playoffs Player Props: Heat vs. Bucks

 - Adebayo's opponents, the Bucks, have a middling offensive tempo, ranking 12th in the NBA with 102.4 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Bucks are the fifth-ranked squad in the NBA, allowing 23.9 assists per contest.
+- Conceding 44.2 rebounds per game, the Bucks are the 20th-ranked team in the league.

+- Looking at assists, the Bucks have conceded 23.9 per game, fifth in the league.

 Bam Adebayo vs. the Bucks